jhuus/HawkEars/README.md

 python analyze.py -h
 ```

+Additional arguments include options for specifying latitude and longitude (or region) and recording date.
+These are useful for reducing false positives.

 If you don't have access to additional recordings for testing, one good source is [xeno-canto](https://xeno-canto.org/).
 Recordings there are generally single-species, however, and therefore somewhat limited.
 A source of true field recordings, generally with multiple species, is the [Hamilton Bioacoustics Field Recordings](https://archive.org/details/hamiltonbioacousticsfieldrecordings).

 After running analysis, you can view the output by opening an audio file in Audacity, clicking File / Import / Labels and selecting the generated label file.
 Audacity should then look something like this: